 The ‘pip’ command provide access to Python packages available on the PyPI repository and through other sources.
 This command has always been available to be installed via the ‘enpkg’ or ‘easy_install’ commands.
 With Canopy 1.2 ‘pip’ is now installed by default.
 The command can be found in the User\Scripts directory on Windows, or User/bin on Linux and Mac OS.

 Note: users with existing Canopy installations will still need to install it manually if desired.
 The command to install ‘pip’ is:

-The easy_install command can be found in the User\Scripts directory on Windows or User/bin on Linux and Mac OS.
+easy_install command can be found in the User\Scripts directory on Windows or User/bin on Linux

 The PySide and Qt installations within Canopy have been upgraded to include the respective developer tools such as ‘qmake’ and the UIC compiler.
 These tools can be found in the core Canopy installation tree.
 The “Core” installation is the location where Canopy is initially installed.
 See Where are all of the Python packages in my User Python Environment?
 As a reminder, you never run Python directly from Core (except to start Canopy itself), but rather from a User environment which inherits from Core.

 This error typically occurs when the 64-bit Canopy install is run on a 32-bit Windows system.
 Users on 32-bit machines should make sure they select the 32-bit installer when downloading Canopy from https://www.enthought.com/downloads.

 This error occurred primarily on Windows systems and was the result of the preferences.ini file becoming corrupted.
 On earlier versions of Canopy the workaround is to exit Canopy and delete the preferences.ini file located in each user’s account.

 Canopy 1.2 detects malformed preferences files, renames the file with a ‘.bak’ extension, and then loads with the default preferences.